labgm/SATIN/README.md

 ```

 # To Execute SATIN
-Satin is very intuitive to use.
-The user needs to execute the main executable file (main.py) and write in the command line the specifications of input (“-f”, “-mf”, “-fs”, “-g” or “-gs”)  and output (-o), what files are to be analyzed and Where the output should be placed after the analysis is done.
+To use Satin the user needs to execute the main executable file (main.py) and write in the command line the specifications of input (“-f”, “-mf”, “-fs”, “-g” or “-gs”)  and output (-o), what files are to be analyzed and Where the output should be placed after the analysis is done.
 Satin can use as input Genbank or Fasta Files.
 If Genbank files are used as input, SATIN generates additional outputs.
 Multiple files can be used at input at the same run, as long as they are of the same type.